 For any new start business, managing cash flow is a critical foundation on which the company can build.
 Leasing your vehicles can help ease the strain on finances.
 Yet, being organised and having a few things to hand and ready for your application can help the process.
 Firstly, you need to keep in mind that getting approved for either vehicle finance or vehicle leasing as a new start-up can have its difficulties.
 Yet, with YourCarChoice’s in-depth industry knowledge and our vast range of vehicle funding options we’re confident we can help get your new start company driving forward.

 What do vehicle finance companies class as a New Start Company?

-In the eyes of vehicle funders, a new start company is classed as “A company that has been registered with companies house & trading for up to 1 year or less.”
-Whether this be a limited company, sole trader, plc or partnership.
+In the eyes of vehicle funders, a new start company is one which has been trading for 2 years or less.
+This applies to all trading styles, whether you’re a sole trader, plc, partnership or limited company.

 Being bold and starting a new company shouldn’t hold you back when it comes to getting your company on the road.
 YourCarChoice can help new start companies just like you find the right lease or finance options to suit you.

 Still got reservations?
 Read some of our frequently asked questions below to put your mind at ease.